James Pond 2

-James Pond 2: Codename: RoboCod, also known as Super James Pond on SNES in North America, and Game Boy, and Super James Pond 2 in Europe, is a 1991 platform video game.
-It was developed by the same British teams as the original.
+James Pond 2: Codename: RoboCod, also known as Super James Pond on Super NES and Game Boy in North America and Super James Pond 2 in Europe, is a 1991 platform video game.
+It is the second installment in the James Pond series after James Pond: Underwater Agent and was developed by the same British teams as the original.
 The title music by Richard Joseph is a marimba-heavy rendition of the RoboCop film theme.
-It is the second installment in the James Pond series.

 James Pond 2 was originally released on the Amiga, Atari ST and Sega Genesis in 1991 by three different publishers.
 It was next ported to Amiga AGA, Amiga CD32, Game Gear, Commodore 64, Master System, PC, Acorn Archimedes, Game Boy and SNES.
 It was later redeveloped and released as a budget title for the Game Boy Advance, Nintendo DS, PlayStation, PlayStation 2, as a download on the PlayStation Portable and PlayStation 3 via the PlayStation Network store, and the Nintendo Switch.

 Gameplay

 James Pond starts outside Santa's toy factory.
-There are many doors, each of which leads to a stage with many differently-themed levels, 50 in total.
-Meanies lurk in these levels, and they come in many forms.
+There are numerous doors, each of which leads to a stage with many differently-themed levels; there are 50 levels in total.
+Meanies lurk in these levels and come in many forms.
 There are no weapons in the game, so James Pond must jump on them to defeat them.
-After completing two "doors", James Pond goes on to another door where a guardian awaits.
+After completing two "doors", James Pond moves on to another door where a guardian awaits.

 James Pond's body armor enables him to extend his body vertically to incredible lengths and grab hold of the ceiling or platforms above him.
 This allows him to travel along with the ceiling and drop down on the top of an unsuspecting enemy, or to get to otherwise inaccessible areas.
 James Pond can also pick up items that provide points.
 Power-ups include extra lives and wings that grant James the ability to fly.
 From time to time, James Pond may enter vehicles, namely cars, planes, or flying bathtubs.